(Based on The New Hampshire Confession, 1833)

 God has ordained the family as the foundational institution of human society.
 It is composed of persons related to one another by marriage, blood, or adoption.

 Marriage is the uniting of one man and one woman in covenant commitment for a lifetime.
 The ultimate purpose of marriage is to glorify God and manifest God's power, wisdom, and beauty in the earth.
-It is impossible for two person of the same gender to be married.
+It is impossible for two persons of the same gender to be married.
 This type of union is averse to God's Word and does not constitute a true marriage.

 Marriage is God's unique gift to reveal the union between Christ and His church and to provide for the man and the woman in marriage the framework for intimate companionship, the channel of sexual expression according to biblical standards, and the means for procreation of the human race.